 This post originally appeared on Medium.

-I believe that there are only two types of organizations and understanding them is the key to understanding innovation.
+I believe that there are only two types of organisations and understanding them is the key to understanding innovation.

 The first, Innovators, are good at trying new things.
 The second, Distributors, are good at doing the same things repeatedly.